apereo/cas/docs/cas-server-documentation/notifications/Sending-Email-Configuration.md

 {% tab emailmessagebody Default %}

-By default, the body of the email message that is defined in the CAS configuration is formatted using special placeholders for variables that are marked as `%s`.
-The formatting of the message closely follows the semantics of JDK's `String.format()`.
+By default, the body of the email message that is defined in the CAS configuration is formatted using special placeholders for variables that are marked as `${...}`.
+Such variables are substituted at runtime with the appropriate values available to the feature that is being used.
-Arguments referenced by the format specifiers in the format string are passed by CAS depending on the context or feature.
-If there are more arguments than format specifiers, the extra arguments are ignored.

 {% endtab %}